 8. HPV infection is very common.
 Most men and women who have ever had sex get at least one type of genital HPV at some time in their lives.
 True or false?

-9. There is no treatment for HPV, but in most cases it goes away without treatment.
+9. There is no cure for an HPV infection, but in most cases it goes away on its own.
 True or false?

 10. All women should have cervical cancer screenings beginning at age 21.
 Women ages 21 to 29 should receive a Pap test every 3 years.
 True or false?